gcalderone/GModelFit.jl/docs/src/concepts.md

 In order to exploit the **GModelFit.jl** model expressiveness a few concepts need to be introduced, along with their associated data types:

 - *Domain*: an N-dimensional grid of points associated to empirical measures, and used to evaluate a model.
 It is analogous to the independent varible $\vec{x}$ in the $f(\vec{x})$ notation.
 It is represented by either:
-  - a [`Domain{N}`](@ref) object for linear domains, where the coordinates for each of the N dimensions are explicitly specified for all the points;
+  - a [`Domain{N}`](@ref) object representing linear domains, where the coordinates for each of the N dimensions are explicitly specified for all the points;
-  - or a [`CartesianDomain{N}`](@ref) object where the coordinates are specified for each of the `N` axis and the coordinates for all points are obtained as the cartesian product of all the axes.
-A cartesian domain is internally transformed into a linear one when needed;
+  - or a [`CartesianDomain{N}`](@ref) object representing a grid where the values are specified independently for each of the `N` axes, and the coordinates result from the cartesian product of such values.
+A cartesian domain can be transformed into a linear one when needed;
   A domain object (either linear or cartesian) is required as first argument for the `Measures` constructor (see below).

 - *Measures*: a container for the N-dimensional empirical data and their associated $1\sigma$ Gaussian uncertainties, represented by an object of type [`Measures{N}`](@ref) (further options may be available in the future, such as Poisson counts);